 As long as the curtain is reachable from a wall or the floor, then mice will use it as a bridge to wherever it wants to end up.

 There is a lot of knowledge investment you will have to do before you can completely get rid of mice.
+You need to learn what mice can and cannot do.
+Here, we went through a list of objects that mice can climb.
+Basically, it is anything with a rough surface!
+Their ability to climb is extraordinary.

 In as much as this surface guide for mice is a great way to start, you also need to know which traps work for mice.